What we do

-We are responsible for managing 23 museums and monuments, including National Museums, monuments inscribed on UNESCO’s World Heritage List and National Palaces.
+We are responsible for managing 26 museums, monuments and palaces, including National Museums, monuments inscribed on UNESCO’s World Heritage List and National Palaces.
 Each Museum, Monument and Palace has its own team to organise visits and cultural programmes, manage, restore and conserve its collections, ensure building rehabilitation and enhancement, safety, accessibility, public attraction, education, communication and sponsorship in liaison with the central services.

 The Museums, Monuments and Palaces have a hiring spaces policy, focused mainly on those venues having a higher architectural or artistic value or providing better urban or landscape settings for use by public or private entities.
 Strict rules are applied so as to respect the symbolic value of such venues.

 We conduct research